Tim Henman: Retirement and post-playing career

 At the time of his retirement, Henman had already committed to playing a Charity Exhibition at London's Royal Albert Hall during the Seniors Tennis Event The Blackrock Masters in December 2007.
 Henman's opponent was veteran Swede and former Wimbledon Champion Stefan Edberg, Tim won the pro-set 8–4.

 Henman became part of the commentary team for the BBC coverage of the 2008 Wimbledon Championships and has remained there since.

 Henman took part in a test event for the adoption of the centre court roof in May 2009, playing mixed doubles with Kim Clijsters against husband and wife team Andre Agassi and Steffi Graf.

 Finally he became a member of the AELTC board and became an important member of the Wimbledon organisation.
 He created his own foundation, called The Tim Henman Foundation, which is to help disadvantaged children.

+He enjoys wine and his favourite film is Wedding Crashers.

+Since retirement he has played mostly golf and is a member of various golf courses including; Huntercombe, Queenwood and Sunningdale.
+He has competed in the Dunhill Links Championship and has won the scratch medal at Huntercombe.

+He states that he never confined himself to playing tennis, and enjoyed soccer, cricket, rugby and golf.

+In March 2025, he was named the Vice Captain of Team Europe in the Laver Cup which is to be held in San Francisco in September 2025.

 Equipment

 Henman's clothing was manufactured by Adidas and he wore Adidas Equipment Barricade shoes.
 He used Slazenger Pro Braided racquets.